Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/nine-lives/rules/_index.md

 {{% /rules-block %}}

-{{% rules-block id="action_play" heading="Lives" icon="score" class="force-page-break-before" icontint="purple" %}}
+{{% rules-block id="lives" heading="Lives" icon="score" class="force-page-break-before" icontint="purple" %}}

 Each Life Card shows a **power** and a number of **cards**.

 * The number of cards indicates how many cards you draw when wagering the card.
-(And also at the end of each _round_.)
 * The power indicates some special ability you get when wagering this card.
-(Only on that turn!)
+(Only for _you_, and only on that turn!)

 At any time, only the _top card_ from your deck applies to you.
 (Whenever your top Life Card changes, make sure to check your new power.)